Command & Conquer: Red Alert 3 Review

 The three factions in the game each has its own personality that suits a particular style of play.
 The Allies build slowly but produce powerful units.
 The Soviets are proficient at quickly building large numbers of generally weaker units.
 The Empire emphasizes mobility and versatility, and produces units that can transfer between configurations that change their role on the battlefield.
 No matter which faction you control, proper unit selection and management is vital to victory.
 For every unit in the game there are corresponding counter units, and deploying the wrong type of unit against your opponent's force can easily lead to disaster.

-Red Alert 3 uses a control scheme developed specifically for mouse-less console gaming, and for the most part it works quite well.
+Red Alert 3 uses the same control scheme as in Kane's Wrath, and for the most part it works quite well.
 Managing production queues, giving orders to units, and calling in special attacks are all handled nicely by the contact-sensitive command wheel interface that can be opened with a pull of the right trigger.
 The lack of a mouse means that unit selection is not as versatile as in the PC version of the game, though, and it can be particularly difficult to select a subset of units from a large mass of troops.
+This is particularly an issue in a game in which you need to manage combined arms forces and bring up the appropriate counters to meet each threat.
 It's also a particular problem in Red Alert 3 because the game seems to have taken a step backwards for the series in terms of path finding.
 Mixed unit groups have trouble moving together as a cohesive force and unless you manage their movements carefully you'll find the faster units racing ahead while the slower ones lag far behind.
 Even groups of identical units can get separated on their way to distant destinations, so you'll unfortunately need to keep a close eye on troop movements and command them to the front in baby step increments.